forem/forem/app/models/articles/feeds/README.md

 we explained the conceptual implementation; providing a conceptual entity relationship and sequence diagrams.

-The key thing to internalize is as follows: We want to create a SQL statement that calculates a `relevancy_score` for a given user and each article in the Forem instance.
+The key thing to understand is as follows: We create a SQL statement that calculates a `relevancy_score` for a given user and each article in the Forem instance.
 The higher the article's `relevancy_score`, the closer that article will be to the top of the feed.